jondkelley/python_resume/README.md

 ##### The premise for this project.

 I wrote this because I was tired of directly maintaining a markdown resume and converting it to DOCX/PDF for recruiters.
-I figured why not build something that makes my life easier -- the same reason Devops models exist in the firts place?
+I figured why not build something that makes my life easier -- the same reason Devops models exist in the first place.
+I decided to showcase some of my skills in devops while I was at it.
+Who could ask for a better resume?

 ##### The architecture